 The Turkey Farmers of New Brunswick Marketing Board awards a \$500 scholarship in memory of Dr. Kim Beck.
-The scholarship fund will be awarded annually to a resident of NB who is enrolled in a post-secondary agricultural program.
-Selection will be based on the following criteria: academic achievement, financial need, involvement in agriculture, and interest in the poultry or food industry.
+The scholarship will be awarded annually to an NB resident who is enrolled in a postsecondary agricultural program.
+Selection will be based on academic achievement, financial need, involvement in agriculture, and interest in the poultry or food industry.
 Applications must be received by October 31.